Enforcing Subscriber Plan Speeds and Optimizing QoE

 Causes of Poor Subscriber QoE

-Some of the situations WISPs shared with us before Preseem was deployed, include:
+Some of the situations WISPs shared with us before Preseem was deployed in their networks include:

 - One household member watching Netflix leading to a poor experience for another member playing games online.